 The different styles of Chinese Wushu are so numerous that no one could learn all of them.
 For this class, two forms from two styles of Wushu have been selected for the students to learn, one is 24-Movement Yang Style Taiji, which incorporates traditional Chinese culture, philosophy and thoughts, the other is Xingyiquan (Body- mind Boxing), which is one of the major “internal”styles of Chinese martial arts.

-To encourage students to perfect the forms, a competition or a public show is required for students to attend.
+To encourage students to perfect the forms, students will attend a competition or a public show.

 Also, to help students learn more about Chinese culture as related to Wushu, a written paper will be assigned as a mid-term exam.